NBA Rumors: Timberwolves Could Be ‘Tough To Beat’ If They Trade For Blake Griffin, Per ‘Fadeaway World’

 On Wednesday, Fadeaway World published a list of five NBA stars whom they believe could properly complement Towns in Minnesota, noting that the Timberwolves would need to offer a “solid blend” of current players and future draft picks in order for teams to show interest.
 While the list included players like Chris Paul (Oklahoma City Thunder) who have previously been linked to the Timberwolves in trade rumors or suggestions, it also featured the less frequently mentioned likes of Griffin, who was described as someone who could “provide toughness and physicality” alongside Towns and his finesse-based game.

-Talking about the main reason why it believes Detroit should trade Griffin, Fadeaway World wrote that the Pistons might have to start rebuilding around a perimeter player as their’ “twin-towers” setup is limited by center Andre Drummond’s lack of shooting range.
+Talking about the main reason why it believes Detroit should trade Griffin, Fadeaway World wrote that the Pistons might have to start rebuilding around a perimeter player as their “twin-towers” setup is limited by center Andre Drummond’s lack of shooting range.
 To this end, the publication suggested that Detroit “would love” to acquire wingman Andrew Wiggins and some “valuable” future draft picks from the Timberwolves in exchange for Griffin, with Minnesota possibly including reserve big man Gorgui Dieng and his expiring contract in the deal in order to match salaries.

 “Both [Griffin and Towns] can attract double-teams, and this will make the Wolves particularly tough to beat once they start creating for other players as well,” Fadeaway World explained.
 “Other players will also start to become interested in joining the Wolves as well.”